chrisnoonan98675/site/xl-release/how-to/remote-completion-plugin.markdown

 The basic flow of the remote completion process can be followed with log level **info**.
 The log level **debug** or even **trace** can be used for more detailed logging.

 ### JavaMail
-Inside the shell script to run the XL Release server, located in bin > run.sh add the following system property to the **$JAVACMD** to turn on session debugging. `-Dmail.debug=true`
+Inside the shell script to run the XL Release server, located in bin > run.sh add the following system property to the **$JAVACMD** to turn on session debugging: `-Dmail.debug=true`.
 That will cause debug information to be printed to the console, including a protocol trace.

 ## Recommendations